ofiwg/libfabric/index.md

   * Older: [Man pages for v1.0.0](v1.0.0/man/)
 * [Man pages for current head of development](main/man/)

-[Set of test applications](https://github.com/ofiwg/libfabric/tree/main/fabtests) - These tests focus on validating libfabric developement, but also highlight how an application might use various aspects of libfabric.
+[Set of test applications](https://github.com/ofiwg/libfabric/tree/main/fabtests) - These tests focus on validating libfabric development, but also highlight how an application might use various aspects of libfabric.

 Additionally, developers may find the documents listed below useful in understanding the libfabric architecture and objectives in more detail.